House in multiple occupation: Northern Ireland

 Northern Ireland is a separate legal jurisdiction within the UK and all HMOs must be registered and must comply with certain standards and obligations.
-In Northern ireland a property is an HMO if three or more people live in it, these people form at least three separate families or households and at least one person is paying some form of rent to live in the property.
+In Northern Ireland a property is an HMO if three or more people live in it, these people form at least three separate families or households and at least one person is paying some form of rent to live in the property.
 New regulations came in to force in April 2019 and a new licensing scheme managed by local councils has replaced the centralised registration scheme.
 Landlords must pass a fit and proper persons test, fixed penalties have been introduced HMO managers have to adhere to a Code of Practice.

 Scotland

 Scotland is a separate legal jurisdiction within the UK and all HMOs must be registered and must comply with certain standards and obligations.
-An HMO in Scotland is a property that is shared by three or more tenants who aren't members of the same family or household.
+An HMO in Scotland is a property that is shared by three or more tenants who are not members of the same family or household.
 The landlord must be "a fit and proper person" and there are annual inspections to check the property (2006 Act).
 Hostels and halls of residence for students or nurses are considered to be HMOs in Scotland and the Scottish Government is considering extending the definition of an HMO.
 At the end of March 2019 there were over 15,600 licences in force and 87% of these were accounted for by the four major cities and the Fife local authority (Aberdeen, Dundee, Edinburgh and Glasgow).
-Edinburgh accounts for almost two in five of Scotland’s HMO licences due to its higher rents, large student population, tourist lets and young professionals sharing.
+Edinburgh accounts for almost two in five of Scotland's HMO licences due to its higher rents, large student population, tourist lets and young professionals sharing.

 HMO investment

-HMOs are popular with buy-to-let investors because, it is believed, they have higher income-generating potential than ordinary or ‘vanilla’ buy-to-let properties.
+HMOs are popular with buy-to-let investors because, it is believed, they have higher income-generating potential than ordinary or 'vanilla' buy-to-let properties.
 By splitting single properties into multiple bedsits that are each let out on separate tenancy agreements, landlords can also reduce their exposure to loss of earnings through rental arrears or voids.
 While HMOs may generate higher income, HMO investments, at least in heavily regulated Scotland, entail significantly higher initial costs if compared with regular buy-to-let properties due to significant costs of licensing, safety checks and certificates, fireproofing, alarms, joinery and other required remedials.